zhong0/2018-referendum_data_visualization/README.md

 Introduction
 ----
   >The project is aim to analyze whether each referendum proposal is impacted by the claims of the political parties.
-We show the scale of approval or not with color intensity on the Taiwan map which divide by the districts.
+We show the scale of approval or not with color intensity on the Taiwan map which is divided by the districts.
 Red color is presented that the district is approved the referendum proposal, and purple is not.
 Moreover, we display the ratio of approval or not in each region with doughnut chart, and so does the ratio of mayor election result.
-Therefore, we can simply figure out the relationship between the referendum proposal and political parties.
+Therefore, we can simply figure out the relationship between the referendum proposal and political parties with two doughnut chart.
 Each referendum proposal content is written in details on the right corner area.

 Techniques